Updated: From Pat McGrath to Dr. Jart+ – beauty brands which could find new owners in 2026

 Click here to find out more.

-Beauty M&A has heated up this year with a number of blockbuster deals, from L’Oréal’s US$4bn purchase of Kering Beauté, to Hailey Bieber’s Rhode being snapped up by e.l.f.
-Beauty for $1bn.
+Beauty M&A was marked by a number of blockbuster deals in 2025 – from L’Oréal’s US$4bn purchase of Kering Beauté, to Rhode being snapped up by e.l.f.
+Beauty for $1bn – and this activity shows no signs of slowing as we head into 2026.

-Fragrance and Gen Z-focused brands look to be the most attractive to potential buyers right now, according to experts Cosmetics Business spoke with.
+Fragrance and Gen Z-focused brands are looking to be the most attractive to potential buyers right now, according to experts Cosmetics Business spoke with.

 Make-up, however, may be a harder sell, with legacy brands falling out of favour to more exciting challengers.

-“The surge in beauty M&A headlines this season reflects a nuanced reset,” Nnenna Onuba, a Strategic Growth and M&A Adviser for the beauty industry, tells Cosmetics Business.
+“The surge in beauty M&A headlines [last year] reflects a nuanced reset,” Nnenna Onuba, a Strategic Growth and M&A Adviser for the beauty industry, tells Cosmetics Business.

 “Each brand’s story is distinct, but collectively they show a clear shift towards disciplined acquisitions.